borchero/pyblaze/README.md

 ![PyPi](https://img.shields.io/pypi/v/pyblaze?label=version)
 ![License](https://img.shields.io/github/license/borchero/pyblaze?label=license)

-PyBlaze is a high-level library for large-scale machine an deep learning in [PyTorch](https://pytorch.org).
+PyBlaze is an unobtrusive, high-level library for large-scale machine an deep learning in [PyTorch](https://pytorch.org).
 It is engineered to cut obsolete boilerplate code while preserving the flexibility of PyTorch to create just about any deep learning model.